SECURITIES AND EXCHANGE COMMISSION

 If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. ¨

 Item 2.02 Results of Operations and Financial Condition.

-On March 7, 2019, ArQule, Inc. (the “Registrant”) issued a press release announcing its results of operations for the fiscal quarter and year ended December 31, 2018.
+On May 1, 2019, ArQule, Inc. (the “Registrant”) issued a press release announcing its results of operations for the first quarter ended March 31, 2019.
 The press release is furnished as Exhibit 99.1 hereto and incorporated herein by reference.

 The information set forth in Exhibit 99.1 shall not be deemed to be “filed” for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, or otherwise subject to the liability of that section, and shall not be incorporated by reference into any registration statement or other document filed under the Securities Act of 1933, as amended, or the Exchange Act, except as shall be expressly set forth by specific reference in such filing.

 Item 9.01.
 Financial Statements and Exhibits.

 |Exhibit 99.1||Press release dated May 1, 2019 announcing results of operations.|

 Pursuant to the requirements of the Securities Exchange Act of 1934, the Registrant has duly caused this report to be signed on its behalf by the undersigned hereunto duly authorized.